kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Overview/Installation.md

 Usually you first develop your study with JATOS on a local computer.
 Then in a second step you bring it to a server installation of JATOS.

 With a local installation only you have access to JATOS - with a [server installation](Bring-your-JATOS-online.html) others can run your study via the internet too.
-This is especially true if you want to publish your study on Mechanical Turk.
+This is especially true if you want to publish your study on <Hl>Mechanical Turk</Hl>.

 **For convenience JATOS is available as a bundle with Java.**

 To run JATOS, you need Java 11 installed on your computer (to be precise, you need a Java Runtime Environment, aka JRE).
 Chances are, you already have Java installed.
 To check whether Java is installed on your system, type `java -version` in your terminal (MacOS / Linux) or command window (Windows).
-If you don't have Java installed, you can either download and install it (e.g. from [adoptium.net](https://adoptium.net/)) or download and install JATOS bundled with Java for your operating system.
+If you don't have Java installed, you can either download and install it (e.g. from [adoptium.net](https://adoptium.net/)) or download and install <Hl>JATOS bundled with Java</Hl> for your operating system.

 ### Installation Windows